What is CHAMPS?

 How to Participate in CHAMPS

-A parent or legal guardian must complete a consent form for their child to participate.
-CHAMPS coaches distribute the consent form and a fact sheet on concussions for parents.
+Students in grades K-8 can participate in CHAMPS.
+They do not have to have any specific athletic skill level or experience.
+A parent or legal guardian must complete a consent form for their child and read a Concussion Parent Fact Sheet to participate in a CHAMPS activity.
+The CHAMPS teacher-coach distributes the consent form and fact sheet before the program begins.
 Find out more on our Concussions page.

 Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex in federally funded education programs and activities.
 The DOE is committed to complying with Title IX and ensuring that DOE schools and workplaces are free of sex discrimination.